 If a taxi injures someone due to the driver’s negligence, faulty parts, and so on, the taxi company is always responsible.
 Because the company owns the car.
 Because the driver is their employee.

 With ride shares, though, there are far more variables involved.
 Did the driver have a fare in the car with them?
 Were they on the way to pick someone up?
 Did they have the app on?

 Someday, lawmakers may set more ground rules for ride share businesses, but the sad truth is that right now there are a lot of loopholes that can allow them to get away with not paying.
 You have to know how to fight back – and who to go after.
-At The South Florida Injury Law Firm, that is what we do.
+At The Injury Law Firm of South Florida, that is what we do.

-Types of Ride Share Injuries The South Florida Injury Law Firm Can Help You With
+Types of Ride Share Injuries The Injury Law Firm of South Florida Can Help You With